vrurg/vrurg.github.io/_arfb-publication/05-the-metamodel-introduction-to-mop.md

 ```

 The operator doesn't rely on any high-level infrastructure and provides us with
 direct access to any meta-method at any level.
-Due to MOP is standartized across
+Due to MOP is standardized across
 all layers of the metamemodel, `name` method will always have the first `$obj`
 parameter and thus will always be accessible via `.^`.